Kalundborg Church of Our Lady

 The new church was one of the first brick buildings in Denmark.
 Due to specific structural details, it is believed that the church was built by masters from Lombardy, Northern Italy.

 A mural fragment from sometimes around 1225 shows that the interior of the church originally was decorated with wall paintings.

 The central tower – Mary’s tower – is 44 m tall.
 This tower is square-shaped.
-Other four towers are octagonal, approximately 34 m tall, named St. Anne’s (east), St. Gertrude’s (west), St. Mary Magdalene’s (south) and St. Catherine’s (north).
+The other four towers are octagonal, approximately 34 m tall, named St. Anne’s (east), St. Gertrude’s (west), St. Mary Magdalene’s (south), and St. Catherine’s (north).

 Collapse and reconstruction

-Incautious excavations inside the church led to a catastroph.
-On September 7, 1827 the central tower of the church collapsed, destroying much of the medieval furnishings inside.
+Incautious excavations inside the church led to a catastrophe.
+On September 7, 1827, the central tower of the church collapsed, destroying much of the medieval furnishings inside.
 Luckily no one suffered.